You Are Here: Digital Metabolism Test

 - Identified the gap between user awareness and the material reality of digital infrastructure

-- Developed the core question: "How can interactive design reveal hidden connections between digital systems and environmental impact?"
+- Developed the core question: "How might interactive design reveal hidden connections between digital systems and environmental impact?"

-- Conceptualized the "grid" metaphor as a visual and conceptual representation of interconnected systems
+- Conceptualized a location-based metaphor as a representation of interconnected systems

 Goals & Constraints